 It was one of the most embarrassing moments ever!

 After a couple minutes of silence, I decided I was gonna get back on stage and finish the rest of the talk.

 Riding back in the car with my mentor, I pretended I was sick and I didn’t want to talk about it.
+It was kind of the first time that I found myself in an embarassing situation such as this.
 I didn’t want to confront the fact I had gotten very drunk the weekend before and forgot my lines.
 It was so embarrassing and mortifying, I thought I could never give a speech again.